Create some content

 Let's add Useful Links heading to our page, then add a link to the Meeting Notes index page that we created earlier.

-- Enter down to a new line and choose Link on the editor toolbar.
+- Press Enter to add a new line

-You can also make images a link - select the image and choose Link from the image properties toolbar.
+You can also make an image a link – select the image and choose Link from the image properties toolbar.

 The example page had content in two columns.
-This was achieved by modifying the page layout.
+We do this by modifying the page layout.

 Try it now:

-- Choose the Page Layout button on the editor toolbar.
+- Choose the Page Layout button in the toolbar

-You can add as many sections as you need, and each section can have a different column layout.
+You can add as many sections as you need – which can be moved up or down within the page layout – and each section can have a different column layout.
 For this example, you only need one section.

 To provide some in-page navigation, based on the headings on your page, you can add a Table of Contents Macro.
-This is great for long pages with many headings.
+This is great for long pages with a lot of headings.

 To add the table of contents macro:

-- Place your cursor in the right hand column you created in the previous step.
+- Click in the right hand column you created in the previous step

-- Customise your table of contents using the options provided.
+- Optionally, customize your table of contents using the options provided

 More about Macros